DavidRodriguezTorrado/PrivacySDKSettingsAnalyzer/Frida_TPL_Analysis/Readme.md

 ---
 ## Notes
 The script relies on the class names and method signatures of the Facebook SDK.
 If the SDK version changes, these might need to be updated.
+For additional details on the functionality of the script, please refer to the associated published paper.